-John Green says that creativity is about making gifts for people, and this is a gift for her.
+John Green says that creativity is about making gifts for people, and this is a gift for my mother.
 A tribute to all the millions of tiny, loving actions she gave us that we never thanked her enough for and that I’ll never be able to repay.

-You can find the piece here.
+HWY Magazine is no longer around, but you can find the piece reposted below.
 Thanks for reading.